 10. Leave an emergency fund

-11. Avoid common event budgeting mistakes
+11. Avoid common mistakes

 Another mistake to avoid is not exploring all the different avenues of revenue that can increase your budget.
 One-third of event professionals generate the majority of their revenue from sources other than ticket sales.
 The most common sources include: